MITEVT/psychic-guacamole/README.md

 ## Unix Cheatsheet:

 `.` - current directory

 `..` - reference to directory one level up

 `cd [directory]` - change current directory

 `ls [folder]` - list files

 `mkdir [directory name]` - make directory

+`grep "search term" [directory to search] -rn` - search for a specific term in all the files in a directory (recursively)

 ## Git Cheatsheet: